Our Mission

 Thursday – 10:00am at St. Paul’s, Cramlington

-Friday – 7:00pm at St. John the Baptist, Annitsford
+Friday – 6:00pm at St. John the Baptist, Annitsford (Mass time changed for Winter period from 7pm to 6pm with Exposition from 5pm)

 Mass Intentions